- Introduction and background information

 Non-statutory ceremonies delivered by independent celebrants

-If a venue allows independent celebrants to deliver non-statutory ceremonies on its premises then the public should be made aware that the celebrant is not associated with the County Council.
+If a venue allows independent celebrants to deliver non-statutory ceremonies on its premises then the public should be made aware that the celebrant is not associated with ourselves.

 Registration contact details and out-of-hours service